 - In March 2020 some members of the task group met online with their counterparts from Kent.
 Colleagues shared good practice and planned a joint conference to encourage more employers to join the Task Group.
 These collaborative and strategic forums that will help the sector address the many challenges it is facing.

-For the East Sussex Careers Campaign 2020 to 2021, the task group have agreed to promote the following roles:
+For the East Sussex Careers Campaign the task group agreed to promote the following roles: